-Twister and Hadoop both follow MapReduce work model but Twister makes some extensions to support iterative algorithms (See Table 3).
+Twister and Hadoop both follow the MapReduce work model but Twister makes some extensions to support iterative algorithms (See Table 3).
 For fault tolerance, Hadoop provides task level fault tolerance, but currently Twister only provides checkpointing between iterations.
 There are other detailed differences in implementation.
 The work unit for Map tasks and Reduce tasks in Twister are threads but they are processes in Hadoop.
 For communication, both rely on TCP.
 But on top of it, Twister components are not only communicated through TCP stream directly but also messages via broker software including ActiveMQ [10] and NaradaBrokering [11] in a publish/subscribe mechanism.
-For scheduling, Twister uses static scheduling, but Hadoop used more complicated dynamic task scheduling.
+For scheduling, Twister uses static scheduling, but Hadoop used a more sophisticated dynamic task scheduling.
+In the future we expect these ideas to be all available in a single MapReduce environment and it’s this converged environment for which our optimal communication is aimed

 Another commonly used tool in parallel data processing under distributed environment is MPI which can spawn several processes working in parallel.
-MPI tool doesn’t follow MapReduce model.
-On the contrary, programmer needs to design what each process does and how they communicate.
-It is flexible to simulate MapReduce model or other user defined work models but is very complicated to use.
-MPI is highly optimized in performance with added fault tolerance.
+MPI doesn’t follow MapReduce model but has many similarities.
+The programmer needs to design what each process does and how they communicate.
+MPI has the flexibility to emulate the MapReduce model or other user defined work models but is somewhat more complicated to use than MapReduce.
+MPI is highly optimized in performance and can have fault tolerance added.
 In implementation, it supports different kinds of communication protocols including not only TCP but also shared memory and Infiniband [12].
-MPI also uses static scheduling (See Table 3)
+MPI also uses static scheduling.
+Table 3summarizes this.